michaelmov/michaelmov.github.io/_posts/2018-06-09-jekyll-es6-workflow.markdown

 comments: true
 ---

 Everyone knows that Webpack is awesome for bundling JavaScript projects.
 It has powerful features and is very customizeable.
 Likewise, Jekyll is an excellent static site generator.
 In fact, I use Jekyll for this website.
-Recently, I wanted to use ES6 on my website and realized that Jekyll doesn't bundle JavaScript ES5, so naturally I went straight to Webpack to solve this problem.
+Recently, I wanted to use ES6 on my website, so naturally I went straight to Webpack to solve this problem.

 In summary, what we are going to do is compile our ES6 code into an ES5 bundle and place it in Jekyll's main `/assets` directory.
 Then we will have Jekyll's server watch for changes and reload the page every time it detects a change in our JavaScript code.